256hax/solana-anchor-react-minimal-example/cli/metaplex_sugar/sugar_v2.1.1_candy_machine_v3/README.md

 % sugar upload
 ```

-Add collection information obtained from deployed cache.json to new cache.json, as follows:
+Then, add collection information obtained from deployed cache.json to new cache.json, as follows:

 ```
 {